The Lamb’s Victory: Spectacle or Repair?

 ---

-This essay contends with Balthasar’s Theodramatik not merely
+This essay begins by contending with Balthasar’s Theodramatik not merely

 to correct an aesthetic imbalance but to radically reorder the Church’s